angell-co/Pimp-My-Matrix/README.md

 # Pimp My Matrix

-This simply make Matrix a bit more useable when using many block types.
+This simply makes Matrix a bit more useable when using many block types.